 Design and Technology is one of the youngest of subjects, having been created in 1989.
 Since then it has developed to reflect the rapidly changing world that we live in.
 We still teach some of the skills that were taught in the days of CDT or woodwork and metalwork, but the subject has changed considerably since those days.

-In Year 7 the pupils develop some core Product Design skills alongside subject specific knowledge in the two areas of Design and Technology that we specialise in, Resistant Materials and Electronic Systems.
-The pupils develop hand skills alongside learning how to use the modern computer operated machines we have within the department.
+Students develop some core Product Design skills alongside subject specific knowledge in the two areas of Design and Technology that we specialise in, Resistant Materials and Electronic Systems.
+The students develop hand skills alongside learning how to use the modern computer operated machines we have within the department.

-In Year 9 the pupils are beginning to get a taste of what Design and Technology is like at GCSE level.
+In Year 9 the students are beginning to get a taste of what Design and Technology is like at GCSE level.

-At GCSE level the pupils can choose between either the applied art course of Product Design - Resistant Materials or the applied science course of Electronic Systems.
-The pupils have two double lessons a week.
-Both courses provide pupils with the ability to develop and use the design process to solve real life problems and create high quality products using the modern computer controlled manufacturing equipment we have within the department.
+At GCSE level the students can choose between either the applied art course of Product Design – Resistant Materials or the applied science course of Electronic Systems.
+The students have two double lessons a week.
+Both courses provide students with the ability to develop and use the design process to solve real life problems and create high quality products using the modern computer controlled manufacturing equipment we have within the department.

 The courses are based upon 60% coursework and 40% exam, both of which are completed in Year 11.
 Year 10 is used as a development year where students enhance the skills that they have learned at KS3 and increase the technological complexity of their design solutions.

-It is always possible to find a pupil working on something when the workshops are open, but we also run specific sessions including:
+It is always possible to find a student working on something when the workshops are open, but we also run specific sessions including:

-KS3 Electronics and Programming Club - pupils learn to use PIC’s to create programmable electronic products.
+- KS3 Electronics and Programming Club – students learn to use PIC’s to create programmable electronic products.

-DT - Resistant Materials Club - pupils use the facilities to manufacture products they want to make but don’t know how to.
+- DT – Resistant Materials Club – students use the facilities to manufacture products they want to make but don’t know how to.

-Greenpower - pupils design, build and race an electronic car as part of a national competition.
+- Greenpower – students design, build and race an electronic car as part of a national competition.

 The Design and Technology Department run regular trips to various places around the UK including, The Design Museum and The New Designers Show.

-We are also running an Easter trip to Germany and Italy for Year 10 Design pupils where they will investigate some of the Design and Technology the two countries have to offer including exploring Bauhaus, Audi, Ferrari and Lamborghini.
+We also run an Easter trip to Germany and Italy for Year 10 Design students where they will investigate some of the Design and Technology the two countries have to offer including exploring Bauhaus, Audi, Ferrari and Lamborghini.